 I'm trying to figure out why my great-great-grandparents told the 1900 US census they were from Denmark, when really they were from Sweden.
 Would there have been some reason for the lie at that time? [more inside]

 My 3-greats grandfather departed Liverpool, England with all of his children for America and arrived here in New York on November 18, 1866.
 The thing is, I am as sure as I can be that he lived in Raphoe, Donegal, Ireland.
 Why would he go alll the way to Liverpool when Londonderry was so close? [more inside]

 I'm researching my Irish ancestry and am befuddled by inconsistent birth dates.
 When I compare my ancestors' Irish baptism records (baptisms being close after birth) to their much later American records, the birth dates almost never match up, being sometimes up to six years apart. [more inside]

+Are there any published works that attempt to trace the descendants of famous historical figures, especially those we read about in ancient history?
+For example, Cleopatra had children by Julius Ceasar and Marc Antony.
+One of her daughters was married off to Jubal, king of Numidia and Mauretania.
+What became of their children?
 Looked at another way, who among those alive today can trace their lineage to the most distant dates?
 Royal families would seem to have the advantage here, but not necessarily.